awsdocs/amazon-cloudwatch-user-guide/doc_source/add_remove_alarm_dashboard.md

-# Add an alarm widget to a CloudWatch dashboard<a name="add_remove_alarm_dashboard"></a>
+# Add or remove an alarm widget from a CloudWatch dashboard<a name="add_remove_alarm_dashboard"></a>

-To add an alarm widget to a dashboard, you have two options\.
+To add an alarm widget to a dashboard, choose one of the following options:
-+ You can add a single alarm in a widget, which displays both the graph of the alarm's metric and the alarm status\.
++ Add a single alarm in a widget, which displays the graph of the alarm's metric and also displays the alarm status\.
-+ You can add an *alarm status widget*, which displays the status of multiple alarms in a grid\.
-Only the alarm names and current status are displayed; the graphs are not displayed\.
-Up to 100 alarms can be included in one alarm status widget\.
++ Add an *alarm status widget*, which displays the status of multiple alarms in a grid\.
+Only the alarm names and current status are displayed, Graphs are not displayed\.
+You can include up to 100 alarms in one alarm status widget\.

 **To add a single alarm, including its graph, to a dashboard**